19hours/sg-statutes/Acts/Public Transport Council Act.md

 “Chairman” means the Chairman of the Council and includes any temporary Chairman of the Council;

-“Chief Executive” means the Chief Executive of the Council appointed under section 5C and includes any individual acting in that capacity;
+“Chief Executive” means the Chief Executive of the Council, and includes any individual acting in that capacity;

-[Act 31 of 2015 wef 08/01/2016]
+[Act 5 of 2018 wef 01/04/2018]

 “clearing”, in relation to a ticket payment service, means any arrangement, process, mechanism or facility provided by a person in respect of ticket transactions, by which —